Pekgame/sound-increaser-and-decreaser/README.md

 # Sound Increaser and Decreaser
-Sound Increaser and Decreaser Made from Python
+Simple Sound Increaser and Decreaser Made Application made from Python

 Requierments
 ---